Mordants for Natural Dyes – What You Need to Know

 Today, I’m diving into mordants.
 Before I go into details about how to use them, it’s essential to cover what they are.

 To put it in very simple terms, mordants help to bind a dye to fiber.
-Naturally, dyes and fabrics don’t have a strong affinity to each other – the dye will basically just sit on top of the fiber.
-As a result, many natural dyes will simply wash out of the fabrics on which they are used.
+Naturally, dyes and fabrics don’t have a strong affinity with each other – the dye will sit on top of the fiber.
+As a result, many natural dyes will wash out of the fabrics on which they are used.

 However, mordants stick well to both dye and fabric and chemically prepare the fabric to bond with the dye, so using a mordant to prepare the fiber for dyeing helps it to retain the dye’s color and vibrancy.